 Another highly anticipated Xbox One exclusive game set to release in 2016 during holiday seasons only to be pushed back and then cancelled in January of this year is Scalebound.
 Microsoft is keeping quiet as to the relationship between the company PlatinumGames and Microsoft.
 Scalebound was fantasy game, which was showcased at E3 2014, was about the adventures of Drew and his dragon Thuban.
-Many questions arised as to the customization of both the dragon and Drew.
+Many questions arose as to the customization of both the dragon and Drew.
 One of the creators of the game, Hideki Kamiya, ensured the audience that there were customizations but only in terms of skills and not in Drew and the Dragon’s physical features.
-The size of the world, Draconis, was medium; not overwhelming for both developers to create and for players to explore.
 The reason for this cancellation has something to do with disagreements between Microsoft and PlatiniumGames Company.

 This is a game that I’ve only recently heard of and am very disappointed that this was cancelled as it would’ve made an interesting game based on the information available.
 LMNO was not the games actual title, this was just the codename it had been assigned while it was being developed.